Spinal narrowing causes and treatment

 Spinal narrowing, which is also known as spinal stenosis, is a degenerative condition of the spine that can often lead to chronic neck pain, chronic back pain and other symptoms related to nerve compression.
 But how does it happen?
 What causes the spinal canal to narrow and why is this a problem?
-If you have been diagnosed with spinal stenosis, these are questions you undoubtedly have, and you deserve to get answers by spine specialists who have the training and experience needed to help.
+If you have been diagnosed with spinal stenosis, these are questions you undoubtedly have, and we hope the following can give you a better understanding of this condition.

 Explaining spinal stenosis

 - Facet disease.
 The breakdown of the cartilage that protects the spinal facet joints can result in joint inflammation and bone spur formation, which can lead to spinal narrowing.

-- Spondylolisthesis — This condition occurs when a spinal segment becomes misaligned, causing one vertebral body to come to rest on the vertebra below it; spondylolisthesis is discussed in degrees of severity.
+- Spondylolisthesis.
+This condition occurs when a spinal segment becomes misaligned, causing one vertebral body to come to rest on the vertebra below it.

-- Other degenerative changes — Ligaments can calcify (harden), muscles can atrophy (weaken) and other changes can lead to spinal narrowing.
+- Other degenerative changes.
+Ligaments can harden, muscles can weaken and other changes can lead to spinal narrowing.
 In rare instances, the presence of a tumor can also cause spinal narrowing.

-Effective treatment of spinal narrowing is contingent on identifying the source of the problem and relieving the nerve compression in the spine.
+Effective treatment of spinal narrowing depends on identifying the source of the problem and relieving the nerve compression in the spine.
 While conservative treatments are often attempted first, sometimes surgery is required to sufficiently relieve pain and other symptoms.
-If you are considering surgical intervention, contact Laser Spine Institute for a review of your recent MRI report or CT scan.
-Our team can determine if you might be a candidate for one of our minimally invasive decompression, or in severe cases, stabilization procedures, which are a safer and effective alternative to traditional open spine surgery, offering our patients a shorter recovery time with less risk of complication.^
+If you are considering surgical intervention, contact Laser Spine Institute.
+Our procedures are a safer and effective alternative to traditional open spine surgery, offering our patients a shorter recovery time with less risk of complication.^